Gen Digital Inc. (GEN) Shares Up Despite Recent Market Volatility

-Gen Digital Inc. (NASDAQ: GEN)’s stock price has increased by 1.32 compared to its previous closing price of 15.96.
-Despite this, the company has experienced a -8.85% fall in its stock price over the last five trading sessions.
+Gen Digital Inc. (NASDAQ: GEN)’s stock price has increased by 1.96 compared to its previous closing price of 16.32.
+Despite this, the company has seen a gain of 1.34% in its stock price over the last five trading days.

 Is It Worth Investing in Gen Digital Inc. (NASDAQ: GEN) Right Now?

-Gen Digital Inc. (NASDAQ: GEN) has a price-to-earnings ratio of 17.89x that is above its average ratio.
-Additionally, the 36-month beta value for GEN is 0.81.
+The price-to-earnings ratio for Gen Digital Inc. (NASDAQ: GEN) is above average at 18.41x.
+The 36-month beta value for GEN is also noteworthy at 0.81.
 There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 1 rating it as “overweight,” 5 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price predicted by analysts for GEN is $26.25, which is $9.81 above the current price.
-The public float for GEN is 610.17M and currently, short sellers hold a 2.16% ratio of that float.
-The average trading volume of GEN on March 17, 2023 was 3.72M shares.
+The average price estimated by analysts for GEN is $26.25, which is $9.34 above than the current price.
+The public float for GEN is 610.17M, and at present, short sellers hold a 2.16% of that float.
+The average trading volume of GEN on March 21, 2023 was 3.81M shares.

 GEN’s Market Performance

-During the last 5 trading sessions, GEN fell by -8.85%, which changed the moving average for the period of 200-days by -35.53% in comparison to the 20-day moving average, which settled at $18.84.
-In addition, Gen Digital Inc. saw -24.55% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, GEN rose by +1.34%, which changed the moving average for the period of 200-days by -31.69% in comparison to the 20-day moving average, which settled at $18.37.
+In addition, Gen Digital Inc. saw -22.35% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading